SvetlaGeorgieva/natours/README.md

 - **Create MongoDB hosted database**

   - Log in (or create account) at [MongoDB Atlas](https://account.mongodb.com/account/login).
-  - Create new project.
+  - Under Projects -> Create new project.
 Give it a name (ex. natours), give yourself 'Project Owner' permissions
-  - Click on the button 'Build a Cluster'.
+  - Click on the button 'Build a Database'.
+Select the free option.
 You can use the default settings for a free cluster.
+At the end of the page, click on 'Create Cluster' button.

 - **Connect app to your hosted batabase**

+  - A 'Security Quickstart' page should open up.
+If not, on Cluster0 click the 'Connect' button.
+  - Add your current IP address (there is a button for this), so that your computer could connect to this cluster.
+  - Create MongoDB username and password (fill in the username and password input fields and click on 'Create User').
+  - Use your password to set your `DATABASE_PASSWORD` variable in your 'config.env' file. **See under section 'Configuration' for details!**
   - On Cluster0 click the 'Connect' button.
-Add your current IP address (there is a button for this), so that your computer could connect to this cluster.
-  - Create MongoDB username and password (fill in the username and password input fields and click on 'Create MongoDB User').
-  - Use your password to set your `DATABASE_PASSWORD` variable in your 'config.env' file. **See under section 'Configuration' for details!**
   - Click the button 'Choose Connection Method'.
 Choose 'Connect Your Application'.
   - Driver -> Node.js.
 Version -> latest one of the list
   - Copy the connection string.
-Make sure to use your username and database name.
-Use this string to construct the value of the `DATABASE` variable in your 'config.env' file. **See under section 'Configuration' for details!**
+Use this string to construct the value of the `DATABASE` variable in your 'config.env' file.
+Make sure to use your username and database name. **See under section 'Configuration' for details!**

 - **Fill your database with data**

   > Note: Dev database data (for tours, reviews, users) is located at './dev-data/data/'.
 We can import it with a specially implemented JS command.
 Keep in mind that the dev data has already encrypted passwords, so we don't want to encrypt on top of that.
 The instructions below handle this.

   - Manually disable (comment out) all pre-save middlewares in './models/userModel.js' -> this will disable the password encryption on save/update.
 They all start with `userSchema.pre('save'` .
-  - In terminal, from project's root folder, run
+  - In terminal, from project's root folder run:
+    - `npm install` -> to install all dependencies
-    `node ./dev-data/data/import-dev-data.js --import`
+    - `node ./dev-data/data/import-dev-data.js --import`
     - If successful, you will see message _Data successfully loaded!_
   - Go back to './models/userModel.js' and manually enable (uncomment) all pre-save middlewares again.
   - To delete all database data, you can run command:
     `node ./dev-data/data/import-dev-data.js --delete`